Dr. Alexandra Turner Plastic Surgeon MBBS BSc FRACS MED00001125632

 If conservative interventions have not addressed gynaecomastia, there are surgical treatments available.
 The surgical procedure used to treat gynaecomastia is called male breast reduction surgery.
 Breast reduction surgery can be performed at any age, however it is best done when the breast tissue is fully developed.

-Reasons to have Male Breast Reduction Surgery.
+Reasons to Consider Male Breast Reduction Surgery

 Male Breast Reduction Surgery Procedure